William Yalden: Cricket career

-Between 1772 and 1783, Yalden made 44 known appearances in matches now classified as first-class.
+Between 1772 and 1783, Yalden made numerous appearances in important matches.
 (Note: Note that surviving match records to 1825 are incomplete and that match scorecards were not always created, have been lost, or were only partially completed.)
-He is known to have played in other matches which do not have first-class status, the last which took place in 1785, and was recruited to take part in an aborted 1789 visit to Paris to play against a French side.
+He is known to have played in some minor matches, the last of which took place in 1785, and he is said to have been recruited to take part in an aborted 1789 visit to Paris to play against a French team.

-While fielding records are incomplete during Yalden's career, he is credited with 64 catches and one stumping in first-class matches.
-His only known first-class stumping was in a match between a Surrey XI and a Hampshire side in October 1778, the victim being Henry Bonham.
-This is one of the earliest known stumpings and the first known to have taken place during a first-class match.
+While fielding records are incomplete during Yalden's career, he is credited with 64 catches and one stumping in important matches.
+His only known stumping was in a match between Surrey and Hampshire in October 1778, the victim being Henry Bonham.
+This is one of the earliest known stumpings and the first known to have taken place during an important match.
 (Note: Stumpings were not always recorded in scorecards of the time.)
 His best batting performance was also for Surrey against Hampshire.
 In September 1773 he scored 88 runs out of a total of 225, helping Surrey win by an innings and 60 runs.
-This innings set a new record for the highest individual score in first-class matches since reliable statistical records began in 1772.
-A right-handed batsman, he scored a total of 1,151 runs in first-class matches, including three half-centuries.
+This innings set a new record for the highest individual score in important matches since reliable statistical records began in 1772.
+A right-handed batsman, he scored a total of 1,151 runs in important matches, including three half-centuries.

 According to Arthur Haygarth, Yalden gave up cricket for one season because he thought his eyesight was failing, but he was persuaded to return to the game by the Earl of Tankerville; he resumed his career with continued success.

 Described by John Nyren in The Cricketers of My Time as a "a thin, dark-looking man", (Note: An online version of Nyren's book edited by EV Lucas in 1907 can be found at Wikisource.)
 Yalden's reputation has divided opinion.
-Nyren, a contemporary of his, considered him to be "not a fine, but a very useful and steady batter" and that his wicket-keeping was inferior to that of Tom Sueter whom Nyren considered to have had to keep wicket to quicker bowlers such as Thomas Brett.
+Nyren, a contemporary of his, said he was "not a fine, but a very useful and steady batter" and that his wicket-keeping was inferior to that of Tom Sueter whom Nyren said had to keep wicket to quicker bowlers such as Thomas Brett.
 Nyren went on to suggest that Yalden's "word was not always to be depended on when he had put a man out" and that he might "trick" an umpire.
-In a 1998 edition of Nyren's book edited by Ashley Mote, Yalden's reputation was reconsidered with Mote writing that "Yalden – the England wicketkeeper and captain, no less – is dismissed in a few words".
-(Note: Several other prominent cricketers are not mentioned at all in Nyren's book) Nyren is often considered as favouring players from his own Hambledon Club rather than their opponents such as Yalden.
+In a 1998 edition of Nyren's book edited by Ashley Mote, Yalden's reputation was upheld, with Mote writing that "Yalden – the England wicketkeeper and captain, no less – is dismissed in a few words".
+(Note: Several other prominent cricketers are not mentioned at all in Nyren's book) Nyren is often accused of favouring players from his own Hambledon Club rather than their opponents, such as Yalden.